superliuxz/LegoSegmentation/progress_report.md

     - **better**. this agrees with what I learned online, in regression problem dropout mignt not be a good idea.
   - [x] plot the activation of each layer
   - [x] (test - train.mean())/train.std()
+    - in the case where i use synthetic data for traning and real data for testing, this won't make sense (and confirmed the predictions are bad too) becoz the color range, lightning condition of the real data are completely different from the synthetic
+      - in the same case, i also tried x-x.mean, where the R2 does not even converge
+      - best result is achieved by training/training.max for training, and test/test.max for testing
 ---
 **Week 3** (May 20 ~ May 26)
 - things to try (Thanks to George and Fabrizio and Tom):